South Korea ends martial law after lawmakers vote it down – DW – 12/03/2024

 Opposition votes to end martial law

-Shortly after Yoon's declartation of martial law, South Korea's National Assembly passed a motion declaring it invalid.
+Shortly after Yoon's declaration of martial law, South Korea's National Assembly passed a motion declaring it invalid.
 Of its 300 members, 190 were present.

 Opposition staff barricaded doors to prevent troops from clearing the building before the vote could be held.